speechbrain/speechbrain/README.md

 #
 # 🔧 Supported Technologies
 - SpeechBrain is a versatile framework designed for implementing a wide range of technologies within the field of Conversational AI.
-- It excels not only in individual task implementations but also in seamlessly combining various technologies into complex pipelines.
+- It excels not only in individual task implementations but also in combining various technologies into complex pipelines.

 ## 🎙️ Speech/Audio Processing
 | Tasks        | Datasets           | Technologies  |